Business & Financial Services Frequently Asked Questions

 Requisition (REQ) is needed in GMS for purchases over $500 in order for a purchase order (PO) to be issued.
-Requisitions are also required and must be approved before any contract can be approved and signed.
+Requisitions are also required and must be initiated in GMS, approved and routed for signature.

 Who can sign a Memorandum of Understanding (MOU) or Contract on behalf of the University?